Peace Corps Fellow, 2007 Political Science

 Peace Corps Fellow, 2012 Sociology

 While in Macedonia with Peace Corps, Julie implemented a number of health initiatives targeting women and teens.
 She also identified and secured funding for a small movie theater managed by a local nonprofit’s youth program.
 As a Peace Corps Fellow at Illinois State, Julie worked with the United Way of McLean County’s Income, Health, and Education Vision Councils.
 She was instrumental in funding and hiring an Advanced Practice Nurse to provide services to low and very low income individuals through a community health clinic.
-Julie now works as the Community Impact Manager for the United Way of McLean County.
+Julie now works as a Research Associate for Hope College.

 Peace Corps Fellow, 2009 Economics